-More and more airlines are introducing their WiFi service on board.
-One of them is Finland's national carrier, Finnair which introduced Nordic Sky portal in its short and long-haul aircraft.
-You can connect to the portal with any WiFi-enabled device and the portal offers an internet connectivity option.
-For example, you can use your phone, a tablet or computer to browse the internet.
+More and more airlines have an in-flight WiFi service with internet connectivity.
+One of them is Finland's national carrier, Finnair, which has introduced the Nordic Sky portal in Airbus aircraft.
+You can connect to the portal with any WiFi-enabled device and the portal offers paid internet connectivity service.
+For example, you can use your phone, tablet or computer to browse the internet.

 Finnair's Aircraft with WiFi

-Finnair's long-haul aircraft have been equipped with WiFi for many years already.
-Lately, Finnair has introduced WiFi also to narrow-body Airbus fleet and now WiFi is available on almost every European flight that is operated by Finnair itself.
-WiFi is a paid service in Finnair flights and not a complimentary one unlike in Norwegian's flights.
+Finnair's long-haul aircraft, like Airbus A350, have been equipped with WiFi already for a long time.
+In the recent years, Finnair has introduced WiFi also to the narrow-body Airbus fleet and now WiFi is available on almost every European flight that is operated by Finnair itself.
+WiFi is a paid service for economy passengers, not a complimentary one unlike on Norwegian's flights.

 - Browse connection: 6,95 euros